 - If you’re not using the right task account you could log out.
 Alternatively, reconfigure the task so that it runs in all user accounts and click OK.

 If your scheduled tasks aren’t running, you can check their status in the Last Result column.
-This information can be useful and tell you whether your task was finished or if it has encountered an error.
-To do that, just follow these steps:
+This information can be useful and tell you whether your task was finished or has an error.

 - Start Task Scheduler, locate your task and double-click it to open its properties.